How Do You Measure Force? A Measurement Shop Guide

 What is a Force Gauge?

 A force gauge is a device that, with the help of a load cell, can accurately record the force exerted by an item and convert the data into Newton increments.
 A force gauge may have an internal load cell, in which case you would use the force gauge itself to test force, typically by hanging an item from a hook attached directly to the gauge.
 Some offer an external load cell, connected to the gauge via an adapter.
-The force you’re measuring is then applied to the load cell, either tensile or compression, which sends an electrical signal to the gauge so you can easily read the results.
+When you apply the force to the load cell, whether it's tensile or compression, it sends an electrical signal to the gauge so you can easily read the results.

 How Do You Measure Force with a Force Gauge?

-If an item is freely suspended from a hook, the only force measured will be that caused by gravity and the weight of the item.
-If you’re looking to measure how much force an item can withstand before it weakens the integrity and/or breaks (aka its tensile strength), another force could be attached below to pull it down.
+If you freely suspend an item from a hook, you'll only measure the force caused by gravity and the item's weight.
+If you’re looking to measure how much force an item can withstand before it weakens the integrity and/or breaks (aka its tensile strength), you can attach another force below to pull it down.

 Another way to do this is available if your force gauge offers other attachments in addition to a hook, allowing you to test, for example, how much force it takes to puncture an item.
 If you’re using an external load cell, you’ll also be able to test compressive force.
 You can do this by applying force directly onto the load cell, or even squeezing it.

-A Christmas cracker pulled by both you and a friend is an example of tensile force, the cracker is designed to tolerate only gentle pulling on either side before breaking (its tensile strength).
+If you and your friend pull a Christmas cracker, this is an example of tensile force.
+Manufacturers designed the cracker to only tolerate gentle pulling on either side before breaking (its tensile strength).
 Squeezing a fizzy drink can with your hand until it crumbles is an example of compressive force.

 The Force Measurement Process